 Vibe: Contemporary cabin

 Getaway specializes in getting city-dwellers offline and outdoors with micro cabin campgrounds popping up across the country.
-2 hours outside Chicago near beach town South Haven on the banks of Lake Michigan, their Grand Junction, MI location features 41 micro cabins with floor-to-ceiling windows, private bathrooms, air conditioning and heat, and one or two beds.
+2 hours outside Chicago near beach town South Haven in southwest Michigan, their Grand Junction, MI location features 41 micro cabins with floor-to-ceiling windows, private bathrooms, air conditioning and heat, and one or two beds.

 (Use discount code FIELDMAG for $25 off any booking)